apike/allenpike.com/posts/2025-11-30-why-is-chatgpt-so-good-claude.md

 ChatGPT has focused more on the vertical axis, Claude more on the horizontal.
 </div>

-It’s easier to get a polished app with native APIs, but at a certain scale separate apps make it hard to rapidly iterate a complex enterprise product while keeping it in sync on each platform, while also meeting your service and customer obligations.
+It’s easier to get a polished app with native APIs.
+But at a certain scale, **separate apps make it hard to rapidly iterate a complex enterprise product while keeping it in sync on each platform.**

+As your app gets more featureful, it can become intractable to move quickly and keep different platforms in sync.
 So for a consumer-facing app like ChatGPT or the no-modifier Copilot, it’s easier to go native.
 For companies that are, at their core, selling to enterprises, you get Electron apps.

-This is not as bad as it sounds, because despite popular sentiment, Electron apps *can* be good apps.
+This is not as bad as it sounds, because despite popular sentiment, Electron apps *can* be good apps!
 Sure, by default they’re janky web app shells.
 But with great care and attention and diligence and craft, they can be polished almost as well as native apps.

-While they might not feel native, Electron apps like Superhuman, Figma, Cursor, and Linear are delightful[^1].
+Despite not feeling native, Electron apps like Superhuman, Figma, Cursor, and Linear are delightful[^1].
 These apps are tools for work, and their teams invest in fixing rough edges, UI glitches, and squirrelly behaviour that might break users’ flow.

 Meanwhile, ChatGPT, despite being built on native tech, has its share of problems.
 These range from the small (the Personalization settings pane currently has two back-arrows instead of one) to the hilarious.